paulalex/wsl_bootstrap/README.md

 Bootstrap ubuntu 18.04 under WSL for development, the scripts should be ran as your normal user and ***not as root!***

 # What is installed?
+Below you will find a list of all the software, aliases and bash commandline tools that are installed when you run `setup.sh`, running `sync.sh` will only bring in new changes from git and then resource `.bashrc` so that your shell is updated with any new environment variables and aliases etc.

 ## Development software
 * `python 3.8`